fleetwood/peepz/docs/BUSINESS-RULES.md

 ## Content Moderation

-### User-Initiated Actions
+### Member-Initiated Actions

 **Content Reporting:**
-- Any user can report spam, inappropriate content, harassment
+- Any member can report spam, inappropriate content, harassment
 - Reports go to group admins
 - Admin reviews and takes action per governance model

 **Block/Mute:**
-- Users can block or mute other users, threads, or groups
+- Members can block or mute other members, threads, or groups
 - No approval needed
 - Autonomous decision